 sudo wifite --help

 For looking up all the options available.

 Explore the tool and Keep learning.

 Wifite is really a handy WiFi cracking tool to automate the process and increase productivity as a penetration tester.
 Do you want to learn how to make tools like these on your own? what are wrapped technologies and tools used behind the curtain?
-This is all that I teach in my WiFi Hacking eBook.
+How far can we go professionally using tools like these?
+This is all that I teach in my WiFi Hacking Video Course.

 Click the image below to learn more about the contents